-The algorithm proposed by \cite{martinez2017hybrid} combines HPO with feature selection.
-Unlike other algorithms \citep{ekbal2015joint, leon2019convolutional, guo2019xgboost}, the proposed method considers feature selection combined with HPO.
-A GP (with UCB as acquisition function) with all features is used to obtain the best setting of hyperparameters (according to the RMSE).
-Next, a variant of GA (GA-PARSIMONY, \cite{sanz2015ga}) is used to select the best features of the problem with the fixed hyperparameters obtained in the first step.
-In this way, the final model has high accuracy and less complexity (i.e., fewer features), and optimization time is significantly reduced.
+The algorithm proposed by \cite{martinez2017hybrid} combines HPO with feature selection (as opposed to other algorithms, e.g., \cite{ekbal2015joint, leon2019convolutional, guo2019xgboost}).
+First, a GP (with UCB as an acquisition function) is used to obtain the best HPO setting (according to the RMSE), considering the full set of features.
+Next, a variant of GA (GA-PARSIMONY, \cite{sanz2015ga}) is used to select the best features of the problem, given the hyperparameters obtained in the first step.
+In this way, the final model has high accuracy and lower complexity (i.e., fewer features), and optimization time is significantly reduced.
 In our opinion, however, this approach is still suboptimal, as the two optimization problems (HPO and feature selection) are solved sequentially, instead of jointly. \cite{calisto2021emonas} use an evolutionary strategy combined with a Random Forest metamodel, to optimize 10 hyperparameters of a CNN.
 In the beginning of the optimization, the algorithm updates the population of solutions using the evolutionary strategy; only after some iterations, the selection of the new candidates is guided by the RF, which is updated each time with all new Pareto front solutions.
-The final networks found by the algorithm perform better than (or equivalent to) state-of-the-art architectures, while the size of the architectures and the search time is significantly reduced.
+The final networks found by the algorithm perform better than (or equivalent to) state-of-the-art architectures, while the size of the architectures and the search time are significantly reduced.